Non-equilibrium dynamics of a scalar field with quantum backreaction: Numerical results

 \paragraph{Non-equilibrium effective potentials.} While the effective potential cannot be defined \emph{a priori}, it is illustrative to construct it \emph{a posteriori} as a time dependent potential that reproduces the equation of motion~\cref{eq:moments-phi} at all times.
 This potential can be constructed as the definite integral

 where $\phR$ and $\GR$ are the solutions of the equations of motion.
 We show this potential as the dashed black line in figure~\cref{fig:wwo2pt}.
 After the crossing to the negative side, the shape of the potential function settles and the field oscillates around the negative minimum with a decaying amplitude.
-We stress that $V_{\rm 1PI}$ is only useful for the visualization and interpretation of results.
+We stress that $V_{\rm 1PI}$ is only useful for the visualization and interpretation of results and there is no unique definition of the effective potential in the non-equilibrium case.

 As was already mentioned in section~\cref{sec:effpot}, in any finite truncation the renormalized 2PI vacuum becomes dependent on the IR-physics.
-Another interesting potential function then is the equivalent of the vacuum Hartree potential in the presence of fluctuations.
+Another interesting potential\footnote{In reference~\cite{PhysRevD.65.065019} yet another dynamical potential was defined as the difference between the total energy of the system and the kinetic energy of the classical field.} function then is the equivalent of the vacuum Hartree potential in the presence of fluctuations.
 This potential is defined as

 where $V_{\rm H}(\phR,\GR)$ is the 2PI vacuum potential~\cref{2PI-effective-potential-final} evaluated replacing the vacuum mass function $\overbar m^2(\phR)$ with the general mass function $m^2(\phR,\GR)$.
 Note that the integral term over the fluctuations of the zeroth moment is a part of the vacuum Hartree potential, similarly to the case with the thermal potential~\cref{eq:finite-T-pot}.
 The potential~\cref{eq:effpot} is shown with the blue solid line in the right panel of figure~\cref{fig:wwo2pt}.
 It represents changes in the 2PI Hartree vacuum energy including the backreaction effects, and like the instantaneous $V_{\rm 1PI}$-potential, its barrier around $\phR=0$ is temporarily lowered by the backreaction.
 This example demonstrates that the final stages of a phase transition may involve very complicated quantum dynamics, where classical expectations and constraints do not hold.